AconCavy/atcoder-challenge-cs/README.md

 # Overview

-The repository for storing task programs (C#) solved in AtCoder.
+The repository for C# solutions submitted to AtCoder.

 ## Environment